 Many higher education institutions have become very comfortable (and even robotic) concerning the diversity narrative.
 This often is determined by the culture of the institution and its cultural artifacts.

-However, the biggest driver of this narrative is the institution’s president, and how this individual embodies the ideas and promise of inclusivity.
+However, the biggest driver of this narrative is the institution’s president and how this individual embodies the ideas and promise of inclusivity.

 This idea extends past the individual’s DNA to include how they actually show up in their role.
 Students – especially undergraduates – can tell if a president is authentic and being honest in relation to diversity, equity, and inclusion.
 This is one of the greatest threats to higher education leaders right now; presidents and chancellors are realizing that they need to have the personal capacity to handle the struggles and opportunities that come with diversity.
 Therefore, it’s important to get more diversity in higher education leadership positions, as these individuals bring a very specific level of consciousness based on their lived experiences.

 When faced with successive leadership moments around an issue, a president can decide what he or she is going to stand for.
 Then, the president can work with vice presidents and deans to set a priority for these things to take place, thus putting together an institutional effort across the various areas.
 The president can create a structure and the associated environment where direct reports know that this is something that matters.
-Additionally, the president as chief executive officer of the institution can communicate the importance of these efforts.
+Additionally, the president as chief executive officer of the institution, can communicate the importance of these efforts.

 The board also needs to be involved.
 Board members need to be diverse and have experience with diversity in their professional lives.
 These trustees need to be committed to the common good for both the institution and society.
 Without these types of board members, the president will have difficulty moving these issues forward.

 Working with the board chair, the president can make the effort an institutional priority, including having initiative progress measured as part of the president’s performance review.
-This will help create accountability, which then can extend to the president’s direct reports, including the vice president of business and finance, chief operating officer, the provost office, and student services.
+This will help create accountability, which then can extend to the president’s direct reports, including the vice president of business and finance, the chief operating officer, the provost’s office, and student services.

-Dealing with Unconscious Bias
+Dealing with Unconscious Bias in Higher Education

 Much of the United States’ public education system has done a poor job of teaching history that includes all cultures and identities for the last 30-40 years.
 Americans have a very narrow story of history, which is reinforced by a tendency for individuals to remain in a monolithic community.
-While many higher education professionals – including senior leaders — are doing good work, they don’t know what they don’t know in areas of diversity, equity, and inclusion, and can get defensive because they aren’t aware of their unconscious biases.
+While many higher education professionals – including senior leaders — are doing good work, they don’t know what they don’t know in areas of diversity, equity, and inclusion and can get defensive because they aren’t aware of their unconscious biases.